qbiomaster/qBioMaster-introduction/Detailed program.md

 What is a transcription factor? what are general and developmental TFs?
 Why so many?
 What are cis-regulatory elements?
 What are enhancers?
 Why are enhancers important?
 What should I look at to identify an enhancer?
 Study of a genomic region using chip-seq profiles. [transcription_factors](constructs/UE_Introduction/transcription_factors.ipynb)

 ##### (45') Structural studies on TFs.
 Use of structural biology methods to dissect the mechanisms of transcription factors in transcriptional regulation.
-Talk by William Bourguet.
+External Talk.

 ##### Project: `Study the diffusion of DNA binding proteins using sptPALM`
 How can we study the dynamics of DNA binding proteins?
 Are they always bound to their targets?